falconmick/starward/docs/adding-custom-post-types.md

 We need to make a new Type for each post type as post types can have different supports, however the Query file is going to be 100% the same each time, so perhapse we should wrap this into a factory/curry function that lets us pass in the api endpoint and do the rest without the copy pasta.
 Feel free anyone!

+todo: create factory for custom post types that lets the user define taxonomies, supports and other basic stuff that needs to be configurable.